 Comfortable clothes and closed-toed shoes.
 Please keep in mind the heat.

 Cameras (please no flash photography), binoculars, sunscreen, bug repellant, and bottled water (again, no coolers please).

 Are there bathrooms?

-It’s Saturday but no one is answering my emails or phone calls.
+It’s the weekend and no one is answering my emails or phone calls.
 Why?